Exploiting Local Indexing and Deep Feature Confidence Scores for Fast Image-to-Video Search: Proposed Method

-Later, the normalized local and global scores are merged by regarding their highest scores.
-To this end, the final ranked list is able to preserve both local structure and semantic similarities for each query in an unified form.
+Later, normalized local and global scores are merged by regarding their highest scores.
+Hence, the final ranked list is able to preserve both local structure and semantic similarities for each query in a unified form.